-All Inclusive Guest Ranch Vacations include lodging in one of the cozy Grand Lodge rooms or Log Cabins, daily horseback rides, three Country Gourmet meals daily, evening entertainment and access to all ranch amenities.
+All Inclusive Guest Ranch Vacations include lodging in one of the cozy Grand Lodge rooms or Log Cabins, daily horseback rides, three Country Gourmet meals daily, evening entertainment, and access to all ranch amenities.
 Western Pleasure Guest Ranch’s quality ranch raised horses are perfect for the beginner or the experienced rider.
-For the non-rider, the many other activities will fill your day with relaxation, education or adventure.
+For the non-rider, many other activities will fill your day with relaxation, education, or adventure.

 2. Spend a day on Lake Pend Oreille

 Rent a powerboat or pontoon boat from Action Water Sports to explore the lake.
 If the shoreline is more your speed, find a beach on the lake's 111 miles of shoreline to spend the day soaking in the sunshine.

 Scotchman's Peak is the most iconic peak-bagging hike in the Sandpoint area.
 The 8+ mile round trip hike gains an elevation of 3700 feet with views of the Selkirk Mountains and Lake Pend Oreille.
 The summit is Bonner County's highest point at 7,009 feet.
 To get to the trailhead, take Highway 200 (east from Sandpoint).
 In downtown Clark Fork, turn north at the Chevron Station.
 Go past the school and continue up Mosquito Creek Road #276 to the junction of Road #2295.
 Turn right and go a little over a mile.
 Watch for signs for Trail #65.
 Turn left on road 2294.
 Turn left next on 2294A.
 Follow this a little over a mile to where the road ends at the trailhead.